-I like the park.
-It has a beautiful canopy of trees, and is on a peaceful block of the city.
-My feeling about the homeless people is that they are harmless.
+I like the park; it's beautiful canopy of trees on a tranquil block of the city.
+My feeling about the homeless people is that they are usually equally tranquil (sleeping).
 I think that they are like us without homes.
 I know some of them have mental health issues and/or drug problems.
 Again, they are like us without homes.

 I do understand the wariness of the moms I know, though.
 Now that I have Claire, I wonder if I should be more careful.
 I wonder if I’m putting my daughter at risk by holding onto my idealistic notion that you should give all people a chance.
 I wonder if going to this park is worth it.

-The old lady sits on the same park bench, her fingers nimbly knitting.
+The old lady is on the same park bench as always, her fingers nimbly knitting.
 Deep fissures line her face, but her alert blue eyes reveal a quick, ageless mind.
 It’s clear she’s not American.
 Old people who are American don’t look like her.
 She’s old, but timeless somehow....like she could have been sitting on that park bench and knitting that same sweater since 1940.
-Her outfits have a haphazard quality.
-She’s likely to have something like a smock over pants, and tube socks peeking out of shoes that look like slippers.
+Her outfits tend towards a haphazard quality.
+When we see her, she’s likely to have something like a smock over pants and tube socks peeking out of shoes that look like slippers.
 The babushka on her head looks contemplated though.
-I imagine her smoothing down her hair first, then, meticulously tying it under her chin in the mirror, before she heads to the park with her bag of yarn and a sweater in different stages of completion.
+I imagine her smoothing down her hair first, then, meticulously tying it under her chin, before she heads to the park with her bag of yarn and a sweater in different stages of completion.
 She smiles like she has a secret.
 I think it’s a good one, and she’s not telling.

 One day, it started pouring unexpectedly.
-Claire, the old lady and I took refuge under the jungle gym to sit out the rain.
+Claire, the old lady and I took refuge under the jungle gym like a secret hiding place to sit out the rain.
 Our companion continued knitting and smiling, as if she were thinking about her secret from 1940.
 We watched the rain together.
 Claire went up to her tentatively, curious about her endeavors.
 The woman leaned in to show Claire her expert handiwork.
-She spoke about the sweater in an Eastern European dialect that I couldn’t detect.
+She spoke about the sweater in a far-off Eastern European dialect.

 I think she is a gypsy.

 Then, she started singing.
-The tune had the quality of a children’s song, yet the words were in this strange dialect.
+The tune had the quality of a children’s song, yet the words were a mystery.